Skip to Content

 The Hilton Resort and Spa Queenstown

-The sunning Hilton Hotel!
+The stunning Hilton Hotel!

 $$ – The Hilton – this is just a short drive from Frankton on the edge of the Kelvin Heights neighborhood.
 This is the largest resort in Queenstown with a few onsite restaurants, an award-winning spa, and lots of rooms to choose from.
-You can also catch the ferry service from the pier into Queenstown (this costs $10 NZD per person (return) or ride the complimentary shuttle.
-There’s a lovely cycle track from the hotel along the lake and you can rent bikes from the hotel.
+You can also catch the ferry service from the pier into Queenstown (this costs $10 NZD per person return) or ride the complimentary shuttle.
+There’s a fantastic cycle track from the hotel along the lake and you can rent bikes from the hotel.
 I have stayed here before and it was absolutely lovely – their breakfast menu and the buffet is so delicious!

 $ – Ramada Suites– a budget-friendly option with modern rooms, some rooms come with a kitchenette and laundry facilities.
 It’s just a 2-minute drive from the airport and the rooms here are apartment-style with fully equipped kitchens.
 Ideal if you plan on cooking some evenings.
 Despite the hotel being located in quite an industrial area, the views of The Remarkables are gorgeous.